 - Demonstrated analytical skills and report writing experience a plus

 - Experience in outreach and communications or project management a plus

-Please submit a cover letter, resume, and unedited writing sample.
-Please submit the entire application to [email protected].
-Please use “ARC Middle East Regional Representative” and your name as the subject of your email (for example, “ARC Middle East Regional Representative – Jane Doe”).
+Please submit a cover letter, resume, and unedited writing sample to [email protected].
+Use “ARC Middle East Regional Representative” and your name as the subject of your email (for example, “ARC Middle East Regional Representative – Jane Doe”).
+Please also share where you heard about this position in the body of your email.
 Only complete applications will be reviewed and only shortlisted candidates will be contacted.

 PEN America is an equal opportunity employer that does not discriminate in its hiring practices, and in order to build the strongest possible workforce, actively seeks a diverse applicant pool.

 About PEN America:

 PEN America stands at the intersection of literature and human rights to protect free expression in the United States and worldwide.
 We champion the freedom to write, recognizing the power of the word to transform the world.
 Our mission is to unite writers and their allies to celebrate creative expression and defend the liberties that make it possible.